Verse Chorus Verse (Nirvana album)

-Verse Chorus Verse is an unreleased live album by the American grunge band Nirvana, once scheduled for release on November 1, 1994.
+Verse Chorus Verse is an unreleased live album by the American rock band Nirvana, scheduled for release on November 1, 1994.
 It was to be a double album comprising a CD of live performances on one CD and Nirvana's MTV Unplugged performance on the other.
 It was canceled as Nirvana members Krist Novoselic and Dave Grohl found it overwhelming to compile material so soon after the death of Kurt Cobain earlier that year.

 The subsequent track listing differs greatly from the track listing that was eventually released on 1996's From the Muddy Banks of the Wishkah.
 The title of the album is a sarcastic acknowledgement of the band's standard rock-song format and also comes from a Nirvana song of the same name that appeared on 1993's No Alternative benefit album.
 Concept art for the album by the band's art director and designer, Robert Fisher, was posted online in late 2019.

 Development

 Nirvana's record label DGC announced Verse Chorus Verse in August 1994.
 It was to be a double album, with live material from throughout Nirvana's career on one CD and their MTV Unplugged performance on the other, and was due for release on November 1 that year.
 In the United Kingdom, Music Week reported in October, 1994, that Verse Chorus Verse would be released two weeks before Nirvana's first home video, Live!
 Tonight!
 Sold Out!!, which was released there on November 14, 1994, and that the two releases would be promoted together.
 However, Nirvana bassist Krist Novoselic and drummer Dave Grohl found assembling the material so soon after Cobain's death emotionally overwhelming.
 Cashbox magazine announced that the album was being compiled in the September 3, 1994 issue, and then announced in the following issue dated September 10, 1994 that the plan had changed and that only the MTV Unplugged performance would be released.

-Jim Merlis, head of Geffen, said releases were planned due to high demand for new Nirvana recordings and the fact that the band's "Unplugged" set was already being widely bootlegged.
+Jim Merlis, head of Geffen, said the releases were planned due to high demand for new Nirvana recordings and the fact that the band's "Unplugged" set was already being widely bootlegged.